Rayhan-Dodi/SkyReachAi-Beta-version-/README_WEIGHTS.md

-# Sky-Reach AI-V3 Weight File Documentation
+# Sky-Reach AI-Beta Weight File Documentation

 ## New Fields in `config.json`